 Scientists exploring climate engineering are unsure how the Earth will respond to such sufur injections; the process could either help or hinder the cooling of the planet.
 A team of scientists based in Norway modeled the response of the carbon cycle to aerosol injection compared with the normal projected climate warming.
 The carbon cycle could either help or hurt geoengineering efforts by regulating the concentration of CO2 (a greenhouse gas) in the atmosphere.
 If the cooling induced by sulfate injection causes the ocean to soak up more CO2 from the atmosphere, the resulting drawdown will reinforce the cooling effect by reducing the greenhouse effect.
 On the other hand, it will be less effective if it increases CO2 emissions.

 To test the response of the carbon cycle to aerosol injection, the authors repurposed an Earth System Model usually used for climate change projections.
 The climate effects of a past volcanic eruption were used to simulate the cooling effects of the aerosols in the model.
 The authors examined a variety of warming and engineering scenarios: first, they modeled injecting aerosols equivalent to 2x and 5x the volcanic eruption, with injections continuing until 2200 (Figure 1).
 Second, they modeled injecting aerosols only until 2100 to determine how the planet will respond to the end of climate engineering.
-Then, the results of scenarios were compared with the “business as usual” scenario from the latest IPCC report to evaluate the net effect of the added sulfur aerosols.
+Then, the results of scenarios were compared with the “business as usual” scenario from the latest IPCC report updated on their official site ( browse around here to find many amazing website designs that can be used to invite lot of people to view your content) to evaluate the net effect of the added sulfur aerosols.

 The models indicate aerosol injections could work…